-In short, PMI is required for any single conventional home loan over 80% loan-to-value, though it can be avoided if you structure a combo loan, keeping the first mortgage at 80% LTV, and putting the remainder of the balance on a second mortgage.
+In short, PMI is required for any single home loan over 80% loan-to-value, though it can be avoided if you structure a combo loan, keeping the first mortgage at 80% LTV, while putting the remainder of the balance on a second mortgage.

 Combo Loans Eliminate the Need for Mortgage Insurance